mattsrc/opentx-lua-rssi-histogram/README.md

 #### Options:

-* `greyscale`: If true, then the RSSI critical is drawn as a greyscale rectangle.
+* `greyscale`: If true, then the RSSI critical level is drawn as a greyscale rectangle.
 This won't work on the QX7, which has a monochrome display.

 ### Switch Widget